soniah/blog/content/posts/2009-01-12-shutdownstartup-oracle.md

 </div>

 <div>
-  One process is expected for each &#8216;ps' command.
+  One process is expected for each 'ps' command.
 </div>

 <div>